Final Zone: Plot

 The player assumes the role of Howard Bowie, the heroic soldier of the El Sharia Military Nation's foreign legion and commander of the unit known as "Team Undead".
 It is 100 years in the future and weapons of mass destruction have been banned from the field of war.
 Fighting is now done with the futuristic power armor known as the New Age Power Suit (NAP).
 Howard is assigned to use his K-19 Phantom NAP to infiltrate enemy territory to Point A-46K Bloody Axis and destroy the sole remaining weapon of mass destruction.

 Gameplay

 Players must traverse various battlefields and destroy a requisite number of specific enemy types in order to proceed to the end-level boss.
 Players can collect a large amount of weapons, but can only equip and use two at a time.
 Players can also equip a primary weapon to the NAP's arm and a side weapon attached to the NAP's back.
-Doing so unleashes one of two different variations of attack the weapon offers.
-However, if the NAP suit is too heavily damaged, most of the weapons the player has collected previously will be lost, as well as the use of their side weapon.
+Doing so unleashes one of two different variations of attack the weapon offers, but if the NAP suit is too heavily damaged, most of the weapons the player has collected previously will be lost, as well as the use of their side weapon.